hphelion/documentation/compute.network-guide.md

 ##Functionality and Features## {#FunctionalityandFeatures}
-In the 13.5 release, HP Helion Cloud compute and networking services are separate entities, integrating services and providing new features.
+In the 13.5 release, HP Helion Public Cloud compute and networking services are separate entities, integrating services and providing new features.
 You can now define and configure your own virtual network topology, including control of IP address ranges.

-HP Helion Cloud's default configuration of a network, subnet, router, and security group comes with HP Helion Cloud compute services activation and is ready to deploy virtual servers.
+HP Helion Public Cloud's default configuration of a network, subnet, router, and security group comes with HP Helion Public Cloud compute services activation and is ready to deploy virtual servers.

 You can use the default network without modification.
 You can also configure other network topologies and attach virtual devices to ports on these networks.
 You can create multiple private networks and choose your own IP addressing scheme, enabling complex networking such as building multi-tiered web applications and application migration to the Cloud without changing IP addresses.

-__HP Helion Cloud Networking Features__
+__HP Helion Public Cloud Networking Features__

 * If you choose to modify the default network, you can create and manage the networks your virtual servers connect to.